2012–13 Serbian SuperLiga

-The 2012–13 Serbian SuperLiga (known as the Jelen SuperLiga for sponsorship reasons) was the seventh season of the Serbian SuperLiga since its establishment.
+The 2012–13 Serbian SuperLiga (known as the Jelen SuperLiga for sponsorship reasons) was the seventh season of the Serbian SuperLiga, the top football league of Serbia.
 The season began on 26 August 2012 and ended on 25 May 2013.

 A total of 16 teams contested the league, including 14 sides from the 2011–12 season and two promoted from the 2011–12 Serbian First League.
 Partizan successfully defended their title.
 Last two teams, BSK Borča and Smederevo were relegated, while 14th team played play-off with 3rd placed team from 2012–13 Serbian First League.

 Teams

 Metalac and Borac Čačak were relegated to the 2012–13 Serbian First League after the last season for finishing in 16th and 15th place, respectively.
-Metalac completed a three-year tenure in the league, while Borac was relegated after competing in top-tier football for nine seasons.
+Metalac completed a three-year tenure in the league, while Borac were relegated after competing in top-tier football for nine seasons.

 The relegated teams were replaced by 2011–12 First League champions Radnički Niš and runners-up Donji Srem.
-Radnički will be returning to the top tier for the first time since the season 2002–03, while this will be first season in top-tier competition for Donji Srem.
+Radnički returned to the top tier for the first time since the season 2002–03, while this was the first season in top-tier competition for Donji Srem.